 WordPress.com: Basic features for free

-You cannot monetize your .com blog unfortunately.
+You cannot monetize your .com site unfortunately.
 Adsense, Chitika, TextLinkAds, affiliate links, banners and other ads are not allowed.
-If you do plan to try making money from your blog the .com version is not the place to go.
-Another negative thing is that the .com version displays advertisements on your blog unless you purchase an Ad-free Upgrade which costs $29.97 for a year.
+If you do plan to try making money from your site the .com version is not the place to go.
+Another negative thing is that the .com version displays advertisements on your site unless you purchase an Ad-free Upgrade which costs $29.97 for a year.

 For more advanced users, .com does offer paid upgrades for extra features such as having your own domain name ($17 for a year), having access to customise your CSS design ($30 for a year), additional space for images and other files ($289.97 for a year for 100GB) and possibility to upload your audio and video files.